gantry/docs-old/Docs/wordpress/advanced/less_css.md

 ~~~

-Functions & Operations
+Functions and Operations
 ----------------------
 **Functions & Operations** allow you to perform mathematical operations to CSS values as well as manipulate values through functions, as is available with JavaScript.
-See the below example extracted from [LessCSS.org][lesscss]:
+See the example below, extracted from [LessCSS.org][lesscss]:

 ~~~ .css
 //LESS